particle-iot/docs/src/content/reference/discontinued/cellular/us-2g-3g-sunset.md

 - After the T-Mobile 3G shutdown in October 2021, there may be reduced T-Mobile coverage in some areas.
 - Of the nationwide US mobile carriers, this model is only compatible with T-Mobile and AT&T, and using a 3rd-party SIM card will not help.
 This device is not compatible with Verizon.

-### E Series E310
+### E-Series E310

-- The E Series 2G/3G Global can connect to AT&T or T-Mobile.
+- The E-Series 2G/3G Global can connect to AT&T or T-Mobile.
 - After February 2022 it will not be able to connect to AT&T and will only be able to use T-Mobile 2G.
 - It will stop working entirely in April 2024.

 ### Electron 2G/3G (ELC314, E260)

-- The E Series 2G/3G Global can connect to AT&T or T-Mobile.
+- The E-Series 2G/3G Global can connect to AT&T or T-Mobile.
 - After February 2022 it will not be able to connect to AT&T and will only be able to use T-Mobile 2G.
 - It will stop working entirely in April 2024.
 - Of the nationwide US mobile carriers, this model is only compatible with T-Mobile and AT&T, and using a 3rd-party SIM card will not help.
 This device is not compatible with Verizon.